LetsCreatProjects/Market-s-Tools/README.md

 This is useful if you:

-Want to see overview on majors currency's market conditions.
+If you want to see overview on majors currency's market conditions.

 Can help you to write professional articles.